MobilityData/mobility-database-interface/.github/PULL_REQUEST_TEMPLATE.md

 Summarize the changes in the pull request including how it relates to any issues (include the #number, or link them).

+Implement
+- Process MD5
+- Tests for process

+This PR contains changes to

 **Expected behavior:**

 Explain and/or show screenshots for how you expect the pull request to work in your testing (in case other devices exhibit different behavior).